Witness Interviews in Internal Investigations: The UK Perspective

 7.3 Deciding whether authorities should be consulted

-The decision about whether to consult the authorities in advance of a witness interview is not dictated by statute; no statutory framework explicitly requires it and in general terms a company may manage its internal affairs and make enquiries as it sees fit.
-Therefore, this decision often rests on whether there is an implicit obligation on the company to notify the authorities under its regulatory reporting regime, or whether it is in the interests of the company to co-operate with the authorities by notifying them of any forthcoming interviews.
+The decision about whether to consult the authorities in advance of a witness interview is not dictated by statute, and, in general terms, a company may manage its internal affairs and make enquiries as it sees fit.
+The decision often rests on whether there is an implicit obligation on the company to notify the authorities under its regulatory reporting regime, whether it is in the interests of the company to co-operate with the authorities by notifying them of any forthcoming interviews and the extent to which the authorities are already involved.

-The Serious Fraud Office (SFO) has similarly acknowledged that there are good and proper reasons for a company to carry out its own investigation but has also referred to the potential dangers of an internal investigation ‘churning up the crime scene’, which could include the taking of first statements from witnesses in a way that influences their testimony.
-In August 2019, the SFO published its Corporate Co-operation Guidance, which sets out how the SFO assesses co-operation from business entities and its potential benefits.
-Within that there is an expectation by the SFO that companies would consult in a timely way before interviewing witnesses.
+The Serious Fraud Office (SFO) has similarly acknowledged that there are good and proper reasons for a company to carry out its own investigation,10 noting the potential dangers of an internal investigation ‘churning up the crime scene’, which could include the taking of first statements from witnesses in a way that influences their testimony.11 The SFO’s Corporate Co-operation Guidance sets out how it assesses co-operation from businesses, 12 including its expectation that companies will consult with the SFO in a timely way before interviewing witnesses.

 Where the authorities are not yet aware of the allegations under review, it is likely that preliminary enquiries will be necessary before the company is in a position to reach a view as to whether to self-report.
-Where this includes witness interviews, it may be inappropriate for the authorities to be consulted in advance.
+Where witness interviews are being considered, it may be inappropriate for the authorities to be consulted in advance where a decision to self-report has not yet been made.
 This can create a tension between the authorities’ expectations to be notified as well as the need for the company to bear in mind the risks of prejudicing a future investigation.

 7.4 Providing details of the interviews to the authorities

-The introduction to the SFO’s Corporate Co-operation Guidance sets out its expectations when assessing a company’s level of co-operation:
+The SFO’s Corporate Co-operation Guidance sets out its expectations when assessing a company’s level of co-operation, which includes preserving available evidence and providing it promptly in an evidentially sound format.16

-During a speech in 2018, the SFO’s then Joint Head of Bribery and Corruption commented: ‘To be clear, the co-operation we want is with our investigation into the suspected offence, not the company.
-This means that, at the end of the process, the company will have helped us move that investigation forward and, in so doing, made it easier for us to investigate and, if appropriate, prosecute other suspects.’
-More recently, Lisa Osofsky confirmed the SFO’s approach in a speech where she stated that companies needed to take certain steps for their efforts to count as co-operation: ‘First, in carrying out their own investigation, we need to see the ultimate objective of cooperating with law enforcement by preserving vital evidence such as first-hand accounts and witness testimony.’
+The Director of the SFO, Lisa Osofsky, said in a speech in 2019 that companies needed to take certain steps for their efforts to count as co-operation: ‘First, in carrying out their own investigation, we need to see the ultimate objective of cooperating with law enforcement by preserving vital evidence such as first-hand accounts and witness testimony.’18

-While the SFO has clearly set out its expectations to be told what witnesses have to say in interviews with particular emphasis on ‘first accounts’, what is less clear is how the detail of the accounts should be imparted and the level of detail that is required.
-The SFO has been inconsistent in its approach.
+While the SFO clearly expects to be told what witnesses have to say in interviews (with a particular emphasis on ‘first accounts’),22 what is less clear is how the detail of the accounts should be imparted and the level of detail that is required.
 In the case of SFO v.
-ICBC SB, it was sufficient for oral reports of first-account witness evidence to be provided by the bank to the SFO to enable full co-operation to be established.
-The former general counsel at the SFO, noted the bank’s commitment to supply all relevant non-privileged material and provision of summaries of witness first accounts as an example of its co-operation.
+ICBC SB,23 it was sufficient for oral reports of first-account witness evidence to be provided by the bank to the SFO to enable full co-operation to be established.24

-Summaries of witness interviews were similarly supplied by Rolls-Royce in the context of its DPA reached in January 2017.
-In his judgment, Sir Brian Leveson, then President of the Queen’s Bench Division, noted that the company had demonstrated ‘extraordinary cooperation’, referring to the disclosure of interview memoranda (on a limited waiver basis) as an example of this.
-The judgment also made reference to the company ‘co-operating with the SFO’s requests in respect of the conduct of the internal investigation, to include the timing of and recording of interviews and reporting findings on a rolling basis’.
-While the SFO acknowledged its acceptance of summary witness accounts instead of transcripts in the DPAs for Standard Bank and Rolls-Royce, at a conference in April 2017, the former SFO General Counsel refuted suggestions that it would be standard practice in all cases and similarly commented in November 2017 that it is not the case that summaries will always be sufficient.
+Summaries of witness interviews were similarly supplied by Rolls-Royce in the context of its DPA reached in January 2017,25 with, Sir Brian Leveson, then President of the Queen’s Bench Division, noting within his judgment the ‘extraordinary cooperation’, referring to the disclosure of interview memoranda (on a limited waiver basis) as an example of this, and that the company co-operated with the SFO’s requests in respect of ‘the conduct of the internal investigation, to include the timing of and recording of interviews and reporting findings on a rolling basis’.26 However, in 2017 the former SFO General Counsel refuted suggestions that the provision of summary notes would be standard practice in all cases27 and that it is not the case that summaries will always be sufficient.28

 While the SFO’s approach has not always been consistent, it is unlikely that the SFO would accept oral summaries for key witnesses in future to secure a DPA.

-The FCA has clear expectations that regulated firms provide notification of any significant matters that occur in the context of an internal investigation, in accordance with its Principle 11 obligation.
-While this does not explicitly apply to witness interviews, the FCA Enforcement Guide makes clear that if the FCA is ultimately asked to rely on submissions or an investigation report in the context of its own decision-making powers, it would ordinarily expect the firm to provide the underlying material, which could include notes of witness interviews, in addition to the report itself.
-While the level of information will undoubtedly differ from case to case, the FCA has indicated that an oral report may not be sufficient and that information should be shared in a transparent manner, with a proper record.
-Furthermore, if an individual performing a controlled function or a member of senior management is suspended, a firm must submit a Form C explaining the reasons for suspension.
+The FCA expects regulated firms to notify it of any matters that occur in an internal investigation, in accordance with its Principle 11 obligation.31 While this does not explicitly apply to witness interviews, the FCA Enforcement Guide makes clear that if the FCA is ultimately asked to rely on submissions or an investigation report in the context of its own decision-making powers, it would ordinarily expect the firm to provide the underlying material, which could include notes of witness interviews, in addition to the report itself.32 While the level of information will undoubtedly differ from case to case, the FCA has indicated that an oral report may not be sufficient and that information should be shared in a transparent manner, with a proper record.33 Furthermore, if an individual performing a controlled function or a member of senior management is suspended, a firm must submit a Form C explaining the reasons for suspension.34

-The guidance surrounding co-operation with the authorities and what is expected is evolving.
+The guidance surrounding co-operation with the authorities and what is expected continues to evolve.
 In cases where the company or its employees are at risk of further investigation, prosecution or civil action, the company will want to consider the benefits that early co-operation may bring.
 However, whether it is in the interests of the company to co-operate will depend on the facts of each case.

 7.5 Identifying witnesses and the order of interviews

-Where interviews are to be conducted, the company or its representatives, or both, should seek to interview all company personnel who were involved in the facts under investigation, including those who should have been involved by virtue of their position.
+Where interviews are to be conducted, the company, its representatives, or both, should seek to interview all company personnel who were involved in the facts under investigation, including those who should have been involved by virtue of their position.
 Reporting lines of those involved should also be considered.
-The witness list may expand as more information becomes known, and therefore should be reviewed regularly.
+The witness list may expand as more information becomes known, and should therefore be reviewed regularly.

 Employees generally have a duty to co-operate and are likely to owe a duty of candour towards their employer, and a failure to comply could result in disciplinary action.

-Where there is a whistleblower, it may be preferable to interview him or her at the start of the process.
-The structure of an investigation is very fact-specific, but, broadly, the order of other interviews should be based on the level of risk that the witness poses to the business, beginning with those who present the least risk to the company.
+If there is one, it may be preferable to interview a whistleblower at the start of the process.
+The structure of an investigation is fact-specific, but, broadly, the order of other interviews should be based on the level of risk that the witness poses to the business, beginning with those who present the least risk.
 For the most part this is likely to follow levels of seniority, starting with lower-level employees and leaving senior management until later.
-Timing considerations sometimes mean witness interviews need to be taken out of the normal order.
-For instance, it is generally advisable to ensure that any employees who may be about to leave the company (either permanently or for temporary absence such as maternity leave) are interviewed beforehand and while they still owe a duty to the company to co-operate.
-In circumstances where there are a number of individuals to be interviewed, consideration should be given to the creation of a ‘leavers list’ to ensure that potential witnesses who resign from the company are flagged to those undertaking the witness interviews.
+Timing considerations sometimes mean witness interviews need to be taken out of the normal order, and consideration should be given to the creation of a ‘leavers list’ to ensure that potential witnesses who are due to leave the company are identified.

-The benefit of this approach is that the company may be better positioned to obtain an overall sense of the extent of the issues before focusing on particular areas of risk.
-Lower-level employees are generally more likely to communicate openly, although it is important that sensitive or confidential information is not referred to unless strictly necessary as there is risk that information may be shared.
+The benefit of this approach is that the company may be better positioned to obtain an overall sense of the extent of the issues before focusing on particular areas of risk, although it is important that sensitive or confidential information is not referred to unless strictly necessary as there is risk that information may be shared.

 This can cause difficulties when interviewing board members and senior management who may be the ‘client’ for the purposes of the investigation but who may need to be interviewed in the context of their own involvement.
 For the most part this can be avoided by identifying the ‘client’ at the outset of the case as made up of a group of senior employees or board members with no involvement in matters under investigation.
 However, depending on the size of the company and the nature of the case, this is sometimes unavoidable and therefore the basis on which the interview is being conducted must be made clear to the witness.

-There are a number of statutory exceptions to the principle of identification, and the government has been examining the case for reform of the law on corporate liability for economic crime.
-A recent, long-awaited development is that the Law Commission has been tasked by the Ministry of Justice to undertake a review of the law relating to the criminal liability of non-natural persons, including companies, and has been asked to provide options for reform.
-It is expected to report towards the end of 2021.
+There are a number of statutory exceptions to the principle of identification, such as the offence of failure to prevent bribery, and the government has been examining the case for reform of the law on corporate liability for economic crime.37 The Law Commission has been tasked by the Ministry of Justice to undertake a review of the law relating to the criminal liability of non-natural persons, including companies, and has been asked to provide options for reform.
+At the time of writing, the Law Commission is consulting on its review, and is expected to present an options paper in early 2022.38

 Senior employees are also more likely to owe fiduciary duties to the company and potentially be liable for breaches of those duties and become defendants in civil proceedings by the company.
 As a result, these interviews should generally take place when the company is in a better position to identify the extent of any breaches.

-Relevant information could also be sourced through interviews with third parties including former employees, customers and contractors.
+Relevant information may also be sourced through interviews with third parties including former employees, customers and contractors.
 The obvious benefit is that these witnesses may be more forthcoming where there is no risk of disciplinary proceedings.
-However, third parties cannot generally be required to attend an interview, and unless there is a contractual obligation requiring their attendance, they could refuse to attend.
+However, third parties cannot generally be required to attend an interview, and unless there is a contractual obligation requiring their attendance, they may refuse to attend.
 Even in circumstances where a contractual obligation exists this could be difficult to enforce, as could a confidentiality clause.
-The interview process itself is likely to notify the third party of the investigation and the subject matter under review and depending on the nature of the relationship, it may not be appropriate to interview him or her at that time, particularly when the decision on self-reporting is outstanding.
-The timing of these interviews would depend on the facts of each case.
+The interview process itself is also likely to notify the third party of the investigation and the subject matter under review and depending on the nature of the relationship, it may not be appropriate to interview him or her at that time, particularly when the decision on self-reporting is outstanding.

 7.6 When to interview